 - The problem of pretrial detention is further exacerbated by the Arizona Courts use of PSAs (Public Safety Assessments).

 - These so-called science-based assessments are deeply flawed.
 They perpetuate the same race and class divisions already institutionalized by the implicit bias of judges.
 Over 100+ human rights and civil rights groups from around the country, including TSCCBF, have strongly condemned this use of PSAs.

 Our approach reflects the people we serve.

-Tiera Rainey is a proud second generation Tucsonan and the Director of Programs with TSCCBF.
-She received her B.A. in Anthropology from Vassar College and M.A. in International Affairs from the George Washington University.
-A passionate abolitionist, Tiera is also an organizer with Black Lives Matter Tucson.
-She believes in black joy and liberation and is committed to cultivating both here in the South West.
+Tiera Rainey is a proud second-generation Tucsonan and is the Executive Director of TSCCBF.
+She previously served as the Director of Programs for the bail fund.
+She received her B.A. in Anthropology from Vassar College and an M.A. in International Affairs from the George Washington University.
+A passionate abolitionist, Tiera spent 4 years as a lead organizer with Black Lives Matter Tucson.
+She believes in black joy and liberation and is committed to cultivating both here in the Southwest.

 Thank You to Our Partners

 Staff positions with the Tucson Second Chance Community Bail Fund are currently funded by Borealis Philanthropy’s Spark Justice Fund and the Community Justice Exchange.